Plants are great. They give life to an empty room, colour to a grey environment and have many benefits for mental health

 As well as being a popular indoor hanging plat, it can also grow outside in good light.
 It can reach up to 60cm in full sun with regular watering.

-This is one that loves the sun, so make sure it hangs near a south-facing window or another sunny spot.
+This plant loves the sun, so make sure it hangs near a south-facing window or another sunny spot.

 10. Forest Cactus